Vertex Innovation Program

 Students applying can be on either co-op cycle.
 Ideally, this will be their final co-op, as there is a chance of employment at the end of this program.

-The next phase of the program provides time and space for the Vertex and Drexel student team to develop their ideas from Phase I and II, working as an Independent Project Team (I.P.T.) within Vertex.
-This officially starts the semi-autonomous independent corporate entrepreneurship co-op.
+Student team members who complete the professional certificate will be invited to apply for a Vertex independent corporate entrepreneurship co-op through the Steinbright Career Development Center.
+The next phase provides time and space for the Vertex and Drexel student team to develop their ideas from Phase I and II.
 Student teams will work out of the Vertex Innovation Labs in King of Prussia for 6 months.
-Students will be paid at the standard co-op rate and act as the managers of their I.P.T.’s.
 By the end of this phase, teams should have their idea developed into a full-fledged business initiative with prototype, business model and feasibility assessment.

-The final phase of this program is to prepare the team to present their work and findings to an Incubation Board, consisting of select members of Vertex Inc’s senior management.
-The Incubation Board will review the efforts to-date, identify the business model opportunity, review the technical requirements, and discuss the proposed sales channel strategy.
+The final phase of this program is to prepare the team to present their work and findings to an Incubation Board, consisting of select members from Vertex Inc’s senior management.
+The Incubation Board will review the efforts to-date, identify the business model opportunity, review the technical requirements and discuss the proposed sales channel strategy.

 To learn more about the application process and how to apply, please contact Damian Salas.